exercism/javascript/CONTRIBUTING.md

 > It's because your local Node.js version does **not** support es6
 > `import` and `export` statements in regular `.js` files, or
 > files without extension.
 This is one of the reasons why these
-> scripts are meant to be ran through Node.js:
+> scripts are meant to be run through Node.js:
 >
 > ```shell
 > npx babel-node scripts/the-script